-Without an understanding of the underlying causes of RD, there can be little hope of a successful diagnosis and treatment.
-To validate a theory it must be supported by experimental data.
-Past theories about reading dysfunction, beginning in the 1950s, were based on the widely held observation that phonological awareness was the key to understanding reading, due to the observed direct correlation between phonological awareness and RD (Torgesen, 2004).
-However this did not explain the exact nature of RD.
-Moreover, models of reading emphasize the importance of decoding skills in leading to read, while tacitly assuming encoding is fully functional.
-Based on our observation that our RD children have a large phone errors, thus compared to RC children, encoding is not fully functional.
-Thus the need for fully functional encoding seems to have been under appreciated.
+A valid theory of reading is the key to understanding reading disability.
+Without understanding of the underlying causes of RD, there can be no successful diagnosis or treatment.
+But every theory must be driven by experimental data.
+Theories about reading ability, beginning in the 1950s, and were based on the widely held view that phonological awareness was the key to understanding reading, due to the observed high correlation between phonological awareness and RD.
+Moreover, models of reading emphasize the importance of decoding skills in leading to read, providing a viable approach for RD interventions.

-Based on our experimental results, we propose that the intervention based on phonological awareness and decoding skills assumes that the RD child has fully intact phone encoding.
-Given the large difference in error between RC and RD, this assumption is clearly wrong.
+However, any intervention based on phonological awareness or decoding skills assumes that RD children have intact speech perception (i.e., phone encoding).
 As discussed in the Introduction, many studies have attempted to experimentally link RD and speech perception.
-These experiments were largely unsuccessful, and it now seems clear why they had negative results.
-First, most experiments aimed at linking speech perception and RD have emphasized phoneme categorization by using meaningful stimuli (i.e., phonemes that incorporate information from the context channel).
-Context results in reduced error, making the test much less sensitive (Allen, 1996, 2005).
+These experiments were largely unsuccessful, and it is now clearer why they gave negative results.
+Most experiments that have aimed to link speech perception and RD have emphasized phoneme categorization and have often used stimuli that incorporate information from the context channel (e.g., meaningful words).
+Hence, they emphasized tests involving phonemes (the smallest unit of meaning) instead of phones (the smallest unit of speech).